 ・Statement of Support for the Declaration of Partnership Building

 Maxell has publicly announced its support for the principle of the "Declaration of Partnership Building," which was introduced by the "Council for Promoting Partnership Building for the Future" and is promoted by the Cabinet Office, the Small and Medium Enterprise Agency, and other organizations.
-The Maxell Group will continue to comply with rules related to fair trade and actively work to build new partnerships with business partners and companies that aim to create value.
+The Maxell Group will continue to comply with rules related to fair trade and actively work to build new partnerships with our Procurement Partners and companies that aim to create value.

 Promotion of CSR procurement